lean-mu/mu-helm/README.md

 This chart deploys a fully functioning instance of  [Mu](https://github.com/lean-mu/mu) on a Kubernetes cluster using the [Helm 3](https://helm.sh/) package manager.

+## Why helmsman ?

+[Helmsman](https://github.com/Praqma/helmsman) is a superset of helm with the following benefits

+- Multi namespace deployment
+- Resume from failure - just run it again
+- Deployment ordering - pick the order
+- Parametrizable values.yaml
+- Ease - this one should be first

 ## Prerequisites

 Before installing Mu you'll need:
 1. A computer running Linux or MacOS.
 2. A k8s cluster preferably with persistent volume provisioning support.
-3. Helm 3 package manager, installed locally.
+3. [Helmsman](https://github.com/Praqma/helmsman) and indirectly the Helm 3 package manager, installed locally.

 ## Installation